Tinkerforge/doc/de/source/Protocol_20.rst

 * **Flags (8 bit)**:

  * **E [Error] (1 bit)**: This flag can be set by a Brick or Bricklet in an answer message to a function call.
-It means that an error occured.
+It means that an error occurred.
    Example: With the current protocol, if you call the "setPosition" function for a Servo Brick and you address a servo that is greater then 7 (does not exist), the message is discarded and there is no response from the Brick.